DDTBOX/mvpa-fundamentals/intro-to-eeg-erp.md

 ---
 title: An introduction to EEG/ERP
 subtitle: unabashedly stolen and adapted from Schlesewsy & Bornkessel
-author: Phillip M. Alday,
+author: Phillip M. Alday
 date: 4 March 2015
 ---

 # Discovery of the EEG

 ## Hans Berger (1873-1941)